 Getting Around Atlanta

 Airport trains make ground transportation cheaper here.
 MARTA offers a number of discount programs, including those for visitors, college students and seniors or disabled riders.
-Visitors can buy a one-day, unlimited pass for $9; if you'll be here for four days, the price falls to less than $6/day.
+As of 2018, visitors can buy a one-day, unlimited pass for $9; and a four-day pass for $19.
+See the MARTA website for the full schedule of fares.

 Where to Stay in Atlanta